oopanuga/Tweak/README.md

 ##### Writing to any settings source

-There are currently no built in SettingsWriter, however implementing one is quite easy.
+There is currently no built-in SettingsWriter, however implementing one is quite easy.

 ```c#
 public class CustomSettingsWriter : ISettingsWriter